cyber-dojo/commander/README.md

 $ cyber-dojo up
 ```

-To bring the server up to latest version:
+To bring the server up to the latest version:
 ```bash
 $ cyber-dojo update
 $ cyber-dojo up